poseidon/matchbox/Documentation/network-setup.md

 ![Network Setup](img/network-setup-flow.png)

 The setup of DHCP, TFTP, and DNS services on a network varies greatly.
-If you wish to use rkt or Docker to quickly run DHCP, proxyDHCP TFTP, or DNS services, use [poseidon/dnsmasq](#poseidondnsmasq).
+If you wish to use Docker to quickly run DHCP, proxyDHCP TFTP, or DNS services, use [poseidon/dnsmasq](#poseidondnsmasq).

 ## DNS